open-telemetry/opentelemetry-ruby-contrib/instrumentation/action_pack/README.md

 | - | - | - | - |
 | `process_action.action_controller` | :white_check_mark: | :x: | It modifies the existing Rack span |

+### Error Handling for Action Controller

+If an error is triggered by the action controller (such as a 500 internal server error), actionpack will typically employ the default `ActionDispatch::PublicExceptions.new(Rails.public_path)` as the `exceptions_app`, as detailed in the [documentation](https://guides.rubyonrails.org/configuring.html#config-exceptions-app).

+The error object will be retained within `payload[:exception_object]`.
+Additionally, its storage in `request.env['action_dispatch.exception']` is contingent upon the configuration of `action_dispatch.show_exceptions` in Rails.

 ## Examples

 Example usage can be seen in the `./example/trace_demonstration.rb` file [here](https://github.com/open-telemetry/opentelemetry-ruby-contrib/blob/main/instrumentation/action_pack/example/trace_demonstration.ru)